rupal-bapodara/kyc-demo/README.md

    })
    ```
 7. Trigger a test inquiry, complete it in the hosted flow with Persona's
-   test documents, and confirm the webhook lands and updates a claim record.
+   test documents, and confirm the webhook lands (see "Current status" for

-## Talking through it live

-Walk the interviewer through: `POST /claims/{id}/start-verification` →
-`PersonaService` calls the Inquiries API with an idempotency key → claimant
-completes the hosted flow → Persona POSTs to `/webhooks/persona` →
-signature verified → event logged (idempotent) → claim status updated.

-That end-to-end loop, built and running, is worth more than any rehearsed
-answer about "experience with Persona."
+   the claim-update caveat).